 Be aware, though, that your child will still be likely to struggle with reading if certain vision issues are present, or if other processing issues or developmental issues remain unresolved.
 For instance, the auditory processing tests in here do not test all auditory processing skills, just blending, segmenting and phoneme manipulation.
 Just as you should not assume that passing a regular eye examination rules out vision issues, neither should you assume that perfecting the auditory skills covered in this curriculum rules out all other auditory processing issues.

-If you've done all the testing, and are uncertain how to proceed, take a look at Choosing the Right Phonics Program.
-However, if you have already tried one or more phonics programs with your child and he is still struggling, I strongly urge you to read The Vision Piece of the Dyslexia Puzzle before attempting yet another reading program.
+If you have already tried one or more phonics programs with your child and he is still struggling, I strongly urge you to read Does My Child Have Dyslexia? before attempting yet another reading program.
 There's a high likelihood that your most effective next step would be to visit a developmental optometrist to get your child a developmental vision evaluation, and that the following step should be vision therapy.